digital-skills-for-researchers/coursebook/modules/version-control/badges/flying-solo.md

 ## Assessor Checklist

-- Cloned an existing repository from GitHub
+1. Cloned an existing repository from GitHub
-- Commit messages are clear and have a consistent format
+2. Commit messages are clear and have a consistent format
-- Pushed changes to GitHub successfully
+3. Pushed changes to GitHub successfully
-- Merged changes back into original project
+4. Merged changes back into original project
-- Used command line Git for all above steps
+5. Used command line Git for all above steps
-- Identified the commit messages included in the pull/merge
+6. Identified the commit messages included in the pull/merge
-- Identified the files changed by at least one of those commits
+7. Identified the files changed by at least one of those commits

-**Note 3:** For Step 6 and Step 7 the student may find info on what changed via command line or GitHub, the method is up to them.
+**Note:** For Step 6 and Step 7 the student may find info on what changed via command line or GitHub, the method is up to them.